Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Finishes

-Zinc-plated, chrome, brushed nickel, antique brass, oil-rubbed bronze, black powder coat, satin stainless, galvanised (outdoor)
+Zinc-plated, chrome, brushed nickel, antique brass, oil-rubbed bronze, black powder coat, satin stainless, galvanized (outdoor)

 Materials